mylonasc/starter-academic/content/authors/admin/_index.md

 - Graph Machine Learning for Fraud Detection
 - Multi-modal (graph) foundation models for applied ML
 - Graph Neural Networks
-- Financial Risk Modeling and Data Science for finance
+- Financial Risk Modeling and Data Science

 # Education to show in About widget